 OmegaT isn't just a product; it's an exciting project, and you can be part of it.

 The OmegaT project would benefit from greater support from volunteers in almost all areas.
 Although many users are aware of this, their reaction is often "But I can't program!".
 Programming is certainly the most important function, and without programming, there is no program.
 But programming isn't the only job needing to be done.
 Below is a list of areas for which further volunteers would be more than welcome!

 Documentation is very important.
 Many of you reading this will be translators who have translated a lot of user documentation.
 Have you considered writing some user documentation yourself?
 It's a real eye-opener!

 Thanks to the work of translators in the past, OmegaT's user interface and/or Help texts have been translated into several languages.
 That means there are only a few thousand left!
 Localizing OmegaT into other languages is also an ongoing task, since new features and functions are being added all the time.
 Please contact the OmegaT Localization Co-ordinator for details of what is involved in localizing/translating OmegaT.

 One of the most useful things OmegaT users can do is... to use OmegaT.
 And when they find things that don't work, or deficiencies in the documentation, to tell us about them.

 Also, consider testing nightly builds of OmegaT that may contain even more new and fascinating bugs!

 Have you ever written an article for your professional association's journal?
 If not, why not write an article on using OmegaT?

 If you have found OmegaT useful and would like to express your gratitude by making a donation on our Paypal account.

 OmegaT is written in Java.
-If you're a programmer and you happen to know Java, please check the documentation in the source code under /docs_devel for information on how to get started.
+If you're a programmer, and you happen to know Java, please check the OmegaT contribution guide, or its document source text in the source code under /docs_devel for information on how to get started.